kagiko/vaultwarden-wiki/Home.md

 To ask a question, offer suggestions, request new features, or get help configuring or installing the software, please [use the forum](https://vaultwarden.discourse.group/).

-If you spot any bugs or crashes with vaultwarden itself, please [create an issue](https://github.com/dani-garcia/vaultwarden/issues/).
+If you spot any bugs or crashes with Vaultwarden itself, please [create an issue](https://github.com/dani-garcia/vaultwarden/issues/).
 Make sure there aren't any similar issues open, though!

 If you prefer to chat, we're usually hanging around at [#vaultwarden:matrix.org](https://matrix.to/#/#vaultwarden:matrix.org) room on Matrix.
 Feel free to join us!